Total Joint Replacement

 Artificial joints used in joint replacement surgery have a lifespan of about 20 years.
 Thus, the younger you are, the more likely it is that you may eventually need a second surgery to replace the worn-out joint with another, presumably even better, prosthesis.

-For Shoulder, Hip & Knee Replacement in Naples, FL Contact Our Orthopedic Surgeons Today!
+For Top Shoulder, Hip, & Knee Replacement Surgeons in Naples, FL Contact Our Orthopedic Surgeons Today!